-Sri Lanka Accounting Standard - SLFRS 8 Operating Segments
+Sri Lanka Accounting Standard-SLFRS 8 Operating Segments

-Sri Lanka Accounting Standard SLFRS 8 Operating Segments is set out in paragraphs 1-36C and Appendix A. All the paragraphs have equal authority.
+Sri Lanka Accounting Standard-SLFRS8 Operating Segments is set out in paragraphs 1-36 and Appendices A. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
-Definitions of terms are given in the Glossary for Sri Lanka Accounting Standards.
-SLFRS 8 should be read in the context of its core principle, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+Definitions of terms are given in the Glossary for Sri Lanka Accounting Standards. -SLFRS8 should be read in the context of its core principle, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.